codefresh-io/docs.codefresh.io/_docs/testing/unit-tests/unit-tests-with-database.md

   {% include image.html lightbox="true" file="/images/7605c78-codefresh_unit_test_script.png" url="/images/7605c78-codefresh_unit_test_script.png" alt="Codefresh unit test script" max-width="65%" %}

 {:start="2"}
 2. Go to composition module and create a new composition just press ("+"), the wizard will propose you a few options.
 The most useful options is to create a new one or add `docker-compose.yml` from your repository.
-For this example just copy paste the following `docker-compose.yml`
+For this example, just copy paste the following `docker-compose.yml`

   `docker-compose.yml`
 {% highlight yaml %}